facebook/react-native-website/docs/the-new-architecture/create-module-library.md

 3. Add a description for the package.
 4. Continue filling the form until you reach the question _"What type of library do you want to develop?"_
    ![What type of Library](/docs/assets/what-library.png)
-5. For the sake of this guide, select the _Turbo module_ option
+5. For the sake of this guide, select the _Turbo module_ option.
+Notice that you can create libraries for both New Architecture and Legacy Architecture.
 6. Then, you can choose whether you want a library that access the platform (Kotlin & Objective-C) or a sahred C++ library (C++ for Android and iOS).
 7. Finally, select the `Test App` as last option.
 This option creates the library with a separate app already configured within the library folder.